David C. Hay, M.D. specializes in hand and upper extremity surgery. Dr.

 NCAA All-American and 4-time NCAA Academic All-American.

-Harvard Hand and Upper Extremity Fellowship at Brigham and Women’s
+the Harvard Hand and Upper Extremity Fellowship at Brigham and Women’s

 Hospital, Boston Children’s Hospital, and Massachusetts General